Are Chinese Carbon Frames Any Good and Safe to Ride?

 Reviews

 Reviews of other customers are also an important decision factor for me.
-I try to approach them objectively and unbiased.
+I try to approach them objectively and unbiasedly.
 Even if the reviewer is somehow affiliated with a given brand, it doesn’t mean his review is useless and doesn’t bring me any value.

 Why not Buy Chinese Carbon Frames?